Striving-Pythoneer/Striving-Pythoneer/README.md

 - 👋 Hi, I’m @Striving-Pythoneer
-- 👀 I’m interested in Advance Python programming, Data Analytics and Data Science
+- 👀 I’m interested in Advance Python programming, Data Analytics and RPA
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning DSA and development
-- 💞️ I’m looking to collaborate on full stack python development
+- 💞️ I’m looking to collaborate on python and rpa projects
-- 📫 How to reach me piratesandsea@gmail.com
+- 📫 How to reach me sshifa722@gmail.com

 <!---
 Striving-Pythoneer/Striving-Pythoneer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.